rcpch/digital-growth-charts-server/docs/products/react-component.md

     }
     ```

-This returns a midparental height as well as the midparental SDS and centile, and the centile data should the user which to plot a midparental centile unto the chart.
+This returns a mid-parental height, mid-parental SDS and centile, along with the centile data if the user wishes to plot a mid-parental centile.
 The structure of the Reference and Centile interfaces is:

 ??? note "`Reference` and `Centile` interface structures"
     ```js